WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 1. `saveModel` - saves the model into a hdf5 file using Keras `save_model_hdf5` function.
 After executing the function, you can find the trained model on the previously specified saving path, under the name "model + session_id".

 2. `getSessionId` - the function, which is based on a numeric version of `Sys.time()`, generates `session_id`.
-Note, that for each trained model, a different `session_id` is assigned to its name.
-Later, while making predictions, they are saved in a "work + session_id" folder, where session_id is the used model's session_id.
+Note that for each trained model, a different `session_id` is assigned to its name.
+Later, while making predictions, they are saved in a "work + session_id" folder, where "session_id" is the used model's "session_id".

 3. `loadModel` - loads the model which was previously saved into a hdf5 file.
 It uses Keras `load_model_hdf5` function under the hood.